Meet our staff!

 When Isabella has time off, she enjoys the outdoors, traveling, painting, making and drinking coffee, watching psychological thrillers/crime dramas, and, of course, eating good food.
 In the future, Isabella hopes to move to the West Coast with her partner, Alex, and dog, Charlie, and continue to travel and adventure where life takes her.

-Katie Black, Customer Support Specialist
+Katie Black, Member Support Specialist

 Katie was raised on a century family farm in Middle TN where she still resides.
 As an 8th generation farmer, she has spent the majority of her life playing in the dirt, working cattle, and loving life on the farm!
 Using her background in education and agribusiness, Katie has made the farm not only her workplace, but an entrepreneur’s playground thanks to her grandmother who taught her it is okay to think outside of the box when you have acres to dream.
 She started the first CSA program in her area and continues to provide the community with great locally grown produce each summer.
 Teaming up with her mother, she has hosted numerous events including weddings, class reunions, agricultural workshops, and field trips at the farm’s event venue.
 Katie was raised by farmers and truly believes the best people in the land are those working it.